Shubh4999/link-lock/README.md

 The code was written to be read.
 Please read it, especially if you don't trust me to build a secure encryption application.
 In particular:

-- ~~I am a college student, not a security professional – there may be best practices I am not aware of.~~ I have graduated college, and now work for a cybersecurity company.
+- ~~I am a school student, not a security professional – there may be best practices I am not aware of.~~
 - Once someone decrypts a link, they can share the original URL as much as they want.
 Only share encrypted links with trusted people.
 - I am not comfortable using JavaScript, and I don't have a firm grasp of the